Blackheath forest & River Wey

 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

-- Leave Gomshall Railway Station from platform 1 (the side with the caravans on display) and turn left downhill on the station approach road, your direction 240°.
+- If arriving at Gomshall Railway Station from Dorking Deepdene or Redhill, on platform 2, cross the new steel pedestrian bridge to platform 1.
+From Guildford you arrive on platform 1 (the side with the caravans on display).
+Leave the station and turn left downhill on the station approach road, your direction 240°.

 - In 110 metres at the T-junction with the A25, cross over and turn left under the bridge using the pedestrian tunnel on the right, your direction 155°.